As we flip the calendar from April to May, here are three insights, two findings, and one action.

 It reveals true investor behavior.
 This helps to understand feelings about risk, how we’ll respond and behave, and how much risk we can realistically endure.

 It’s a reminder markets are volatile and occasionally go down.
-This helps to understand market behavior to prepare for the inevitable downturns to come.
+This helps to understand market behavior to prepare for the inevitable downturns.

-It reminds us that asset allocation is a strategy designed foremost to manage risks and control emotion.
+It reminds us that asset allocation is a strategy to manage risks and control emotions.
 This provides an opportunity to develop a rebalancing framework to execute consistently and stay disciplined.

 It’s a reminder of the long-term nature of retirement planning.
 This helps us understand that no single blip on the retirement radar will derail it.
 It’s the cumulative results that impact the outcome.